At Jigsaw we act early.

 We create a turning point for the young people we support, helping them to develop the tools to prevent a tough time spiralling

 into future problems and eventually a tough life.
 We know our approach works.
-Since 2008 over 32,000 young people have had one to one support from a mental health professional in a Jigsaw service in their community.
+Since 2008 thousands of young people have had one to one support from a mental health professional in a Jigsaw service in their community.

 But it is simply not enough.
 We need to do so much more.
 There are so many more young people across Ireland, who urgently need our support.
 This number is growing and it will continue to grow into the future.